Ladvien/ladvien.github.io/_posts/1900-08-12-eeg-record-remote-storage.md

 #import "MWMEnum.h"
 {% endhighlight %}

 Let's tell the Swift compile we have a header file.
-In Xcode go to
+In Xcode go to `Project File -> Build Settings -> All`  then in the search box type `Swift Compiler - General`  (if you don't include the hyphen and spaces it wont find it).

 ![bridge-header-file](https://ladvien.com/images/bridge-header-setup-04.png)